misterk72/routine/README.md

 - Waist measurements
 - Health remarks/notes
 - Timestamps for all entries
+- SQLite database with Docker container for data storage
-- Nextcloud integration for data storage
+- Grafana integration for data visualization

 ## Technical Requirements